 Scan the entire exam first.
 Quickly peruse all questions before starting on any one.
 This allows you to “multitask” — while working on one problem, your mind can be brainstorming strategies or ideas for another problem in the background.
 You can also sketch out how to allocate your time between questions in the first pass.
 Speaking of which...

 Spend your time wisely.
-There are only a handful of questions, and each is worth a significant amount.
 Don’t get stuck on any particular problem.
 There is much opportunity for partial credit, so it’s better to make good efforts on all problems than to perfect an answer to one, leaving others untouched.

 Consider the point value of each question.
 Divide the total minutes by the total number of points to figure the time per point and use that as guide when allocating your time across the problems.
 You may want to reserve a little time for checking your work at the end as well.